teo-tsirpanis/Farkle/docsrc/content/templates.md

   * `farkle.version`: The version of the tool used to generate the template.

 * `grammar`: An object describing the grammar that was given.
-It is not a full-blown object of type `Farkle.Grammar.Gramamr`, but a cut-down object, because of [problems of Scriban][scriban-issue-151].
+It is not a full-blown object of type `Farkle.Grammar.Grammar`, but a cut-down object, because of [problems of Scriban][scriban-issue-151].
 If you want extra functionality to this object, fell free to open an issue.

   * `grammar.properties`: A key-value pair of the grammar's metadata.
 See more at the [documentation of GOLD Parser][gold-properties].